Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 #### Browser Workflow

-A successful implementation of this step will send the authorization code and redirect the developer to the redirect URI in the browser.
-The redirect URI will have authorization code appended to the end.
+In this step, Spotify sends the authorization code to the redirect URI and the browser redirects automatically.
+The redirect URI will have the authorization code appended to the end.

 1. Paste the Authorization URL into the browser.
 2. Hit Enter.